Using the Indexes, Tables & Maps

 Important: Waterbody-specific regulations, also known as special regulations, always override general regulations.
 Please be sure to check for any special regulations specific to the waters you are fishing.

-Begin by finding the area of the state where you want to fish on the large overview map, and note which detailed map it falls within.
+Begin by finding the area of the state where you want to fish on the large overview map on Maps, and note which detailed map it falls within.
 Then use the detailed map that contains many symbols that show the locations of access areas, special regulation rivers and streams and lakes and ponds, as well as public lands.
-The key on the maps page is a good guide to these symbols, but more detailed information is provided below.
+The key on Maps is a good guide to these symbols, but more detailed information is provided below.

 - Where can I launch my boat?
 The Vermont Fish & Wildlife Department maintains fishing access areas to waterways throughout Vermont.
 Access areas are indicated on the map by the yellow circles.
 The half-yellow and half-black circles indicate an access area with a boat ramp usable by a trailer, while the full yellow circle indicates an access area that services only carry-on boats such as canoes and kayaks.

 - What are the regulations on my waterway?
 Some waters have special fishing regulations.
 Rivers and streams with special regulations are highlighted by BLUE and RED lines.
 Lakes and ponds with special regulations are highlighted in ORANGE.
-The regulations for a waterbody with special regulations are listed in this guidebook for rivers and streams, and for lakes and ponds.
+The regulations for a waterbody with special regulations are listed on Rivers & Streams of this guidebook for rivers and streams, and on lakes and ponds.
 Special regulation waterbodies are labeled with a number (BLUE circle with number on map) that is found on the second to last column on the charts.
-Especially helpful are the General Fish Regulation tables, which are sorted by species of fish and waterbody type.
+Especially helpful are the General Fish Regulation tables on Tables, which are sorted by species of fish and waterbody type.

 - Are there nuisance species for which I should be alert?
 Aquatic nuisance species are labeled with PINK circles.
 On these waterbodies, take care to prevent the spread of aquatic nuisance species.
 Practices to prevent the spread of aquatic nuisance species should always be employed when visiting ANY waterbody, regardless of whether a known infestation is present; invasive species or fish diseases could be present but not yet detected.
-For more information on aquatic nuisance species.
+For more information on aquatic nuisance species, see Aquatic Invasive Species.